 Try including some fermented foods into your diet as these contain beneficial bacteria for the gut such as kefir, kimchee, sauerkraut, miso and kombucha and see how you feel afterwards.

-Use herbs such as slippery elm, aloe vera, licorice root and turmeric (more to come on this amazing herb) to reduce inflammation and soothe and heal the gut lining.
+Use herbs such as slippery elm, aloe vera, liquorice root and turmeric (more to come on this amazing herb) to reduce inflammation and soothe and heal the gut lining.

 As you can see this is huge topic and I have tried to only touch on the basics.
 I hope now that you have gained a better understanding of how gut inflammation can be the hidden driver of a wide range of health conditions and why treating the gut becomes number 1 priority in naturopathic medicine.
 Coming up In my next blog I would like to share a few novel gut healing recipes and tips that you can easily incorporate into your day…